Supabase Auth emails

 - Passwordless login where users click a link in their email

-Why Supabase's default auth emails aren't production-ready
+Why aren't Supabase's default auth emails production-ready?

-Why Supabase's default auth emails aren't production-ready
+Why aren't Supabase's default auth emails production-ready?

 Supabase default auth setup is intended for: